dvklopfenstein/pmidcite/README.md

   * [**How to cite**](#how-to-cite)
 * [**Referenced**](#references)

-## Command Line Interface (CLI)

-A Command-Line Interface (CLI) can be preferable to a Graphical User Interface (GUI) because:
-* processing can be automated from a script
-* time-consuming mouse clicking is reduced
-* more data can be seen at once on a text screen than in a browser, giving the researcher a better overall impression of the full set of information [[1]](#how-to-cite)

-Researchers who use Linux or Mac already work from the command line.
-Researchers who use Windows can get that Linux-like command line feeling while still running native Windows programs by downloading Cygwin from https://www.cygwin.com/ [[1]](#how-to-cite).

 ### 1) Get citation counts, given PMIDs
 Quickly get the number of citations for a research paper with PMID, 26032263: